Aliases for ATP10A Gene

 GeneCards Summary for ATP10A Gene

 ATP10A (ATPase, Class V, Type 10A) is a Protein Coding gene.
-Diseases associated with ATP10A include angelman syndrome.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include magnesium ion binding and phospholipid-translocating ATPase activity.
+Diseases associated with ATP10A include angelman syndrome due to imprinting defect in 15q11-q13 and angelman syndrome.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+GO annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
 An important paralog of this gene is ATP10D.

 UniProtKB/Swiss-Prot for ATP10A Gene